samrocketman/cloneable/README.md

                                topics.  -m can be specified multiple times.
   -o, --owner=<owner>        GitHub account or organization for querying a list
                                of projects.
+      --owner-is-user        If using GitHub App auth this flag indicates app installation is for a user instead of organization.
   -p, --skip-private-repos   If a repository is private, then it will be
                                skipped.
   -P, --skip-public-repos    If a repository is public, then it will be skipped.